 - Where fees are charged on a modular basis, students will be charged for the number of modules attended in the academic year prior to withdrawal.
 Students will be charged for a complete module for each module they have started prior to their withdrawal.
 N.B.
 Part-time MBA students at WBS will be charged using the same methodology as students on postgraduate taught courses with a specific period of study (see above).

-- PGCE* students will be charged in line with the Undergraduate Withdrawal Policy.
+- Students on the PGCE delivered in the UK* will be charged in line with the Undergraduate Withdrawal Policy.

-*Please note that students on the PGCE Schools Direct (Salaried) course will be charged in line with the Postgraduate Withdrawal Policy.
+*Please note that students on the PGCE Schools Direct (Salaried) course in the UK and the PGCE International (delivered abroad) will be charged in line with the Postgraduate Withdrawal Policy.

 For further advice about the implications of withdrawing on your funding please see out advice for withdrawing students page.